A legal notice under section 9 of the Hindu Marriage Act asks a spouse who has left the other without any reasonable excuse, to return.

 Let us now look into the Format of a legal notice under section 9 of the Hindu Marriage Act.
 It's easy to draft a Format of legal notice under section 9 of the Hindu Marriage Act, but one needs to maintain the legal precision as well.
 Such formats are also available online in pdf format.

-There are several essential circumstances to fulfil for sending a legal notice under Section 9 of the Hindu Marriage Act.
+There are several essential circumstances to fulfil for sending a legal notice under Section 9 of the Hindu Marriage Act which are totally different from the court marriage process.
 They are as follows:

 After sending a legal notice under section 9 of the Hindu Marriage Act, if the parties fail to get the desired result, then they can approach an appropriate legal forum.
 Here they can then file a suit under Section 9 of the Hindu Marriage Act.